-Autistic people often have differences in how they process sensory information, and as with other characteristics of autism, is experienced individually from person-to-person.
+Autistic people often have differences in how they process sensory information, and as with other characteristics of autism, is experienced individually from person to person.
 Some Autistic people are hyposensitive to sensory input, meaning they need a lot of that input for it to register and some are hypersensitive, meaning sensations register as more intense than typically expected.

-- People with a hyposensitive profile may need a lot of added sensory input, as well as sensory breaks to feel wellregulated and comfortable. - Those with a hypersensitive profile may find the sensory input throughout their day overwhelming and may benefit from individualised accommodations, i.e. headphones, sunglasses or a quiet room, to support self-regulation. - There are some people who have a mixed sensory profile depending on the sense and particular type of input.
+- People with a hyposensitive profile may need a lot of added sensory input as well as sensory breaks to feel well-regulated and comfortable. - sensory input throughout their day overwhelming sunglasses or a quiet room) to support self-regulation.